feast-dev/feast-credit-score-local-tutorial/README.md

 ## Train and test the model

-Finally, we train the model using a combination of loan data from S3 and our zipcode and credit history features from Redshift
-(which in turn queries S3), and then we test online inference by reading those same features from DynamoDB
+Finally, we train the model using a combination of loan data from the parque file under the `./data` folder and our zipcode and credit history features from duckdb (with Filesource).
+And then we test online inference by reading those same features from Redis.

 ```
 python run.py